-Children’s National Regional Outpatient Center will be opening in Prince George’s County, Maryland in 2020.
+Children’s National Regional Outpatient Surgery Center will be opening at our Lanham location in February, 2022.

 This state of the art, 60,000 square foot facility is the latest effort to ensure children and their families can easily and conveniently access Children’s National specialists and primary care providers.

 The new outpatient clinics and surgery center will give families in Prince George’s county greater access to the broad range of world-class care Children’s National offers, including: cardiology, neurology, genetics, allergy, sports medicine and orthopedics, and rehabilitative medicine.
 Additionally, families will be able to more easily access infusion, transfusion, MRI, hematology and outpatient surgical services.

 Children's National is the leading provider of pediatric care in the Washington, DC metro area.
 Our team of 7000+ employees provides world-class care in a warm and caring environment designed with kids in mind.
 Children’s National is a Magnet® designated hospital and is consistently ranked among the best pediatric hospitals in America by U.S. News and World Report.